WELCOME TO JOINT BASE LEWIS-MCCHORD

 Home of I Corps and the 62nd Airlift Wing

 Joint Base Lewis-McChord is a controlled access installation.
-Vehicles with an adult, authorized Department of Defense ID cardholder (18 or older) with an ID card listed on the DOD-issued ID cards website may enter JBLM through any open gate.
-Vehicles without an adult, authorized DOD ID cardholder (18 or older) present must report to the Visitor Control Center adjacent to either the JBLM Main Liberty Gate (I-5 exit 120) or McChord Field Main Gate (I-5 exit 125) to receive a temporary pass.
+Vehicles with an adult, authorized Department of Defense ID cardholder (ages 18 or older) with an ID card listed on the DOD-issued ID cards website may enter JBLM through any open gate.
+Vehicles without an adult, authorized DOD ID cardholder (18 or older) present must report to the Visitor Control Center adjacent to either the Lewis Main Liberty Gate (I-5 exit 120) or McChord Field Main Gate (I-5 exit 125) to receive a temporary pass.
 To do this, you must have a valid driver's license, vehicle registration, proof of insurance and have an adult, authorized DOD sponsor (18 or older) willing to sponsor your base access.
 Sponsors must be available by phone to complete the pass issuance process.

 Don't be intimidated by the access procedures.
 These security measures are intended to keep all of JBLM safe.
+For directions to JBLM, click here.

 The Lewis Main, Lewis North Visitor Control Center | 253-967-4794/966-8139